-A school district must give you a written notice (called a prior written notice) within a reasonable amount of time before it proposes or refuses to take certain actions.
-These actions include the district initiating or changing the identification, evaluation or education placement of your child or the provision of a free appropriate public education to your child.
+An educational agency must give you a written notice (called a prior written notice) within a reasonable amount of time before it proposes or refuses to take certain actions.
+These actions include the educational agency initiating or changing the identification, evaluation or education placement of your child or the provision of a free appropriate public education to your child.
 Prior written notice is a required special education form.